Email Sending Limits Overview

 Email Status

-If the status is "Scheduled-delayed," it is likely because you hit your sending limit and the email will send at the next available time.
+If the status is Scheduled - Delayed, it is likely because you hit your sending limit.
+If so, Apollo sends the email the following hour or day when the limit refreshes.

 Back to Top

-If you are rate limited or suspended by your email service provider, it means that you've sent too much bad content or too many emails per day or hour and you should immediately lower your sending limits in Apollo, edit the content of any emails you're sending that received a high rate of SPAM complaints, and follow any further instructions given by your email provider to get back in their good graces.
+If your mailbox provider suspends or rate limits your email account, it means you've sent too much underperforming content or too many emails per day or hour.
+You should immediately lower your sending limits on Apollo, check your sequence statistics, edit the email content of any messages that received a high bounce or spam-blocked rate, and follow any further instructions from your email provider to resolve the issue.

 How to Restore a Suspended Gmail Account